Complex Data Types in Python

 Which data type is best suited for storing unique elements when order doesn't matter?

-Let's start by exploring lists, the most flexible and frequently used complex data type in Python!
+In the following lessons we'll explore each of these types in detail.
+Let's start with lists, the most flexible and frequently used complex data type.